 And more often than not, someone will get an obvious “upgrade” from an ethnic bar association of which they are a member.
 I’m just saying…..

 Wouldn’t it be better to hire professional investigators or former newspaper investigative reporters to do this work?
 No one should pretend that these are any kind of real investigations that the bar associations are doing.
 They simply are not.
-These are fellow lawyers making value judgments about people--and they have no right to make them.
+These are fellow lawyers making value judgments about people–and they have no right to make them.
+Especially when they don’t have any advance clue about how a judge will actually do.

 If the investigators are so darn good, why do they need an application from a candidate to do an investigation?
 Why not just investigate all candidates, whether they apply or not?
 And tell the public if they’ve been disciplined, if they have been?
 And if they haven’t been, say nothing.

-And those with serious violations in their background should never be let off the hook and called “qualified.”
-Not when someone with less than 10 years experience is called unqualified!
+Those with serious violations in their background should never be let off the hook and called “qualified.”
+Not when someone with less than 10 years experience is called “unqualified!”
+Or someone who hadn’t taken a deposition, but had called on all kinds of people through the years and asked all kinds of questions as a writer.
+Or God forbid, watched Court TV.

 To call someone “unqualified” in public is an atrocious abuse of power.
 The public has no idea what that means.
 Most think it means extreme stupidity or blatant crookedness.